 "I was hungry, and you gave me food to eat," Jesus tells us.

 Provide a meal.
 Many churches have ministries that provide meals for those who are recovering from surgery, mourning the loss of a loved one, or otherwise in need of a hot meal.
 You can also do something similar on your own.
 Take a meal to one who is hurting.
 Provide food to those living on the street.
 Buy the meal for the person behind you in the drive-thru line.

 Give to the local foodbank.
-Hungry people are everywhere, even in places you might least suspect.
 Foodbanks do wonderful work providing meals for men, women, and children who cannot afford to feed themselves.
 Donate food.
 Volunteer.
-Support Heifer International or another organization that helps feed people around the world.
+Support ministries that feed people around the world.
 Help feed those who are hungry.

 I was thirsty

 "I was thirsty," Jesus tells the servants, "and you gave me a drink."